sunnylam13/gap_fill_make_021918_1/docs/scratch.md

 Simple change it to the last number of the index of the filename path list as it has to be the last one anyone no matter what.

+## Wednesday, February 21, 2018 10:25 AM

+We're going to try and find the file number using a find command for lists.

+	# try:
+	#     b = a.index(7)
+	# except ValueError:
+	#     "Do nothing"
+	# else:
+	#     "Do something with variable b"

+	# find the file with number 1
+	# if you can't find it then, cycle through proc_file_list until you do
+	# if you find it add it to the file_list_final,filePath_list_final
+	# if you still can't find it, grab the file in the index + 1 position or the next file on the list and change it to be 1
+	# rinse and repeat